 A two-part series on heat and health published today in The Lancet and co-led by Professor Ollie Jay from the University of Sydney (Australia) and Professor Kristie Ebi from the University of Washington (USA) warns that heat-related morbidity and mortality will likely increase without investment in evidence-based research and risk-management strategies.

-“As a result of human activity, it is inevitable that much of the planet’s population will in the future be at greater risk of exposure to extreme heat than they are today,” said Professor Ollie Jay, Professor of Heat and Health from the University of Sydney’s Faculty of Medicine and Health and Charles Perkins Centre.
+“As a result of human activity, it is inevitable that much of the planet’s population will in the future be at greater risk of exposure to extreme heat than they are today,” said Professor Ollie Jay from the University of Sydney’s Heat and Health Research Incubator and Charles Perkins Centre.

 Amid stark projections about the increasing effects of climate change, urgent investment in research and measures to combat the risks of extreme heat is critical if society is to not only survive, but thrive, in a hotter future world.